These are better days What is the one thing you can do right now to find happiness?

 “Better Days” is one of Bruce Springsteen’s most underrated songs.

-At the beginning, Springsteen sings about “sitting around” and “waiting for life to beginning.”
+At the beginning of the song, Springsteen sings about “sitting around” and “waiting for life to beginning.”

 Yet as the song continues, a rock transformation happens.
 He acknowledges that every “fool’s got a reason for feelin’ sorry for himself.”